vicchi/Geocoder/README.md

 Unit Tests
 ----------

-In order to run the test suite, install the development dependencies:
+In order to run the test suite, install the dependencies:

 ```
-$ composer install --dev
+$ composer install
 ```

 Then, run the following command: